yonasBSD/work-tuimer/docs/SESSIONS.md

 ### Workflow 4: Updating Existing Records

 In the TUI:
-1. Navigate to a work record you want to extend
+1. Navigate to a work record to extend
 2. Press `S` to start a session
 3. Work continues...
 4. Press `S` again to stop

-The record's end time updates to when you stopped, and duration recalculates automatically.
+Record's end time and duration update automatically.

 ### Workflow 5: Quick Status Checks